secretx51/Genetic-Screening-Web-Automation/README.md

 TCGA that is split into arbitrary "TCGA1" and "TCGA2" <br />
 Ovary Expression: "GSE17260", "GSE49997", "GSE32062", "GSE26712" <br />
 Exclusion: 'CAF FAP', 'MDSC', 'TAM M2' <br />
-These datasets can be changed by entering the exact name of desired dataset into the COLUMNS constant at top of tideMain.py file.
+These datasets can be changed by entering the exact name of desired dataset in a comma separated fashion into the text file 'tideCohorts.txt'.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>